jzpero/mednotes/docs/Endocrinology/Hypercalcemia.md

 ## Approach to Diagnosis

-{% hint style="info" %}
+> [!info]
-More than 90% of hypercalcemia is due to primary hyperparathyroidism and cancer.
+> More than 90% of hypercalcemia is due to primary hyperparathyroidism and cancer.
-{% endhint %}

 **PTH-mediated \(low or normal\)**